My Home and Alphabet group ‘GMUBH’

 Procedure: Follow the same procedure as day 1 of week 1.

-Video: Learning alphabet ‘Mm’ – Coming soon
+Video: Learning to write capital letter ‘Mm’ – Coming soon

 Audio: Letter rhyme ‘Mm’ – Coming soon